-273 Kenneth Rose and Karl Meeusen, 2006 Performance Review of Electric Power Markets, Review Conducted For the Virginia State Corporation Commission (Aug.
+Kenneth Rose and Karl Meeusen, 2006 Performance Review of Electric Power Markets, Review Conducted For the Virginia State Corporation Commission (Aug.
 2006) at 35.

-274 Michigan Public Service Commission, Michigan's 21st Century Electric Plan (Jan.
+Michigan Public Service Commission, Michigan's 21st Century Electric Plan (Jan.
 2007) at 13.

-demonstrating that a new plant is necessary.278 Under the second approach, the IRP, must detail how the utility would use energy efficiency, renewable energy, transmission, existing regional resources, and new generation to meet its customers' needs.279 If the plant is deemed necessary, the utility could build it, but must competitively bid the engineering, procurement, and construction.280 The Michigan Energy Plan does not recommend competitive bidding for long-term generation capacity secured through a PPA because PPAs may be viewed as utility debt, which could increase the utility's required rate of return, thereby increasing ratepayers costs.281 Michigan is currently assessing how to meet its Plan's goals, e.g., repealing its deregulation legislation and fully re-regulating, fully deregulating, or introducing new legislation to reduce the risks of building new generation.282
+engineering, procurement, and construction.291 The Michigan Energy Plan does not recommend competitive bidding for long-term generation capacity secured through a PPA because PPAs may be viewed as utility debt, which could increase the utility's required rate of return, thereby increasing ratepayers costs.292 Michigan is currently assessing how to meet its Plan's goals, e.g., repealing its deregulation legislation and fully re-regulating, fully deregulating, or introducing new legislation to reduce the risks of building new generation.293

 New Hampshire is partially deregulated, but still requires Public Service of New Hampshire ("PSNH") - which supplies 70% of New Hampshire's electricity - to file "Least Cost Integrated Resource Plans" ("LCIRPs").
 New Hampshire was one of the first states to begin deregulating, but lawsuits delayed implementation.
-By the time the parties resolved the lawsuits, the California energy crisis and apparent problems in other states led New Hampshire to prohibit PSNH from divesting its fossil and hydro generation assets without first finding that such a sale is in the economic interest of PSNH retail customers.283 N.H.
+By the time the parties resolved the lawsuits, the California energy crisis and apparent problems in other states led New Hampshire to prohibit PSNH from divesting its fossil and hydro generation assets without first finding that such a sale is in the economic interest of PSNH retail customers.
+N.H.
 Rev. Stat.
 Ann. § 369-B:3-a.
 Although PSNH still owns generation, it may not build or purchase new generation plants, and none of New Hampshire's other utilities may own any generation plants.